e-mergo/mx-emergo-actions-dropdown-menu/README.md

 Requests for additional features can be posted in the widget's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

 ## Changelog

+#### 1.1.0 - 20240224

+- Added attribute for the dropdown menu icon.
+- Added attribute for the dropdown button border.
+- Added attribute for the action button style.
+- Added attribute for the action button border.

 #### 1.0.0 - 20231123 - Mendix 9.24.3